Latest Stories

 It also delivers measurable business value:

-- Reduced risk: Less personal data equals less exposure in case of breaches or misuse.
+• Reduced risk: Less personal data equals lower exposure in case of breaches or misuse.

-- More flexibility: Enables AI training, product design, and research, with less regulatory friction.
+• More flexibility: Enables AI training, product design, and research, with fewer regulatory friction.

 Building privacy into strategy — not just operations